wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 func loadUser() -> AnyPublisher<UserViewState, Never>
 ```

 This is the most common action shape used in VSM because it allows the action to return any number of states to the view until another action is called.
-The ``StateContainer`` accomplishes this through the ``StateContainer/observe(_:)-1uta3`` function by subscribing to the publisher, which is returned from your action.
+The ``ViewState`` accomplishes this through the ``StateObserving/observe(_:)-31ocs`` function by subscribing to the publisher, which is returned from your action.
 It will only observe (subscribe to) one action at a time.
 It does this to prevent view state corruption by previously called actions.

 The best way to implement this function is to return the Combine publisher result from your data repository.
 To do this, you will have to convert the data/error output of the repository to the state/never output of the action.
 This can be done like so: